michaelfeil/infinity/README.md

 - **Fast inference**: The inference server is built on top of [torch](https:) and [ctranslate2](https://github.com/OpenNMT/CTranslate2) under the hood, getting most out of your **CUDA** or **CPU** hardware.
 - **Dynamic batching**: New embedding requests are queued while GPU is busy with the previous ones.
 New requests are squeezed intro your GPU/CPU as soon as ready.
 - **Correct and tested implementation**: Unit and end-to-end tested.
 Embeddings via infinity are identical to [SentenceTransformers](https://github.com/UKPLab/sentence-transformers/) (up to numerical precision).
 Lets API users create embeddings till infinity and beyond.
 - **Easy to use**: The API is built on top of [FastAPI](https://fastapi.tiangolo.com/), [Swagger](https://swagger.io/) makes it fully documented.
-API specs are aligned to OpenAI.
+API are aligned to [OpenAI's Embedding specs](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings).
 See below on how to get started.

 # Infinity demo:
 In this gif below, we use [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2), deployed at batch-size=2.
 After initialization, from a second terminal 3 requests  (payload 1,1,and 5 sentences) are sent via cURL.